-There are many coupons, promotions and restaurant deal sites that you can take advantage of.
-Surf your favorite money saving websites, they often offer current restaurant deals for half price at local joints or a certain percentage off of your meal.
+There are many coupons, promotions and restaurant deal sites that you can take advantage of - yes, even for sit-down restaurants!
+Keep a close eye on your favorite money saving websites, since they often offer current restaurant deals for half price at local joints or a certain percentage off of your meal.
 Finding great deals could even encourage you to try a new kind of cuisine or go out to a restaurant you've wanted to try!

 Take advantage of in house special promotions, such as a combination meal discount.
 Many great combinations are offered at a two for $20 price and include an appetizer, which means you get a great meal and save quite a bit.